Free Buryatia Foundation: History

-In March 2023, Russia's Ministry of Justice added the Foundation to the so-called list of "foreign agent".
+In March 2023, Russia's Ministry of Justice added the Foundation to the so-called list of "foreign agents".

-On September 1, 2023, it became known that the fund was designated as an “undesirable organization” in Russia.
+On September 1, 2023, the fund was designated as an "undesirable organization" in Russia.

 Objectives

 The Foundation supports greater autonomy for Buryatia, including greater control over monetary and natural resources.
 It supports the promotion of the Buryat language and of the culture of the Buryats.